A regular campaign means an HTML campaign with images, links, and complete text formatting, which also contains the plain-text version.

 Regular campaigns are the most common type among all campaigns.

 It is not obligatory to supplement an HTML campaign with a plain text version of it; however, it is good practice in terms of email deliverability.
 There are several explanations for this:

-- Spam filters prefer to see the alternative plain-text version of the html email in order to let it through to people’s inboxes.
-This function of spam filters can be easily explained by the fact that spammers usually do not take the time to create the plain-text versions.
-If you take time to do it, you will be rewarded with more successful automated campaigns.
+- Spam filters prefer to see the alternative plain-text version of the HTML email to let it through to people’s inboxes.
+This function of spam filters can be easily explained by the fact that spammers usually do not take the time to create plain-text versions.
+If you take the time to do it, you will be rewarded with more successful automated campaigns.

 If you do not include the plain-text alternative, for the abovementioned reasons your subscribers are likely to see this:

 Last Updated: 2020-01-06